datastax/release-notes/DSE_5.1_Release_Notes.md

 * Added unit test cases for logic cqlsh TLS version.
 (DB-4979)

 ## 5.1.25 DSE Cassandra
-* Added warning message in case of dse start failure due to this issue (DSP-21795)
+* Added warning message in case of cases where dse was started with duplicated -Xmx options when used in jvm-server.options (DSP-21795)

 ## 5.1.25 DSE CVE
 * Upgraded jetty version from `9.4.34.v20201102` to `9.4.41.v20210516` (DSP-21684, DSP-21687)